norouzzadeh/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
+The following image shows the distributions of the training, validation and test sets.
+As it can be seen, these sets have the same distrution.

 ![alt text][image1]